 How the AI Chatbot for Customer Service Became the AI Agent (And How It Actually Works)

-And it’s not hard to see why, as there are myriad benefits to using such AI support chatbots.
+And it’s not hard to see why, as there are myriad benefits to using such AI customer service chatbots.
 They’re available 24/7, without having to take breaks or sick days; they’re able to handle multiple conversations simultaneously; they’re cost efficient and scalable; they can personalize queries to each individual (more on this shortly); and they boost customer satisfaction.

 Perhaps this is why the chatbot market was thought to be worth nearly $5 billion in 2022, a figure estimated to triple before the end of this decade.

 But having said that, there’s a lot of diversity hidden under the ‘chatbot’ label.
-There are many techniques for building chatbots, these techniques have changed over time, and today, there are ‘AI agents’ which need to be distinguished from the older chatbots they replaced.
+There are many techniques for building customer service chatbots, these techniques have changed over time, and today, there are ‘AI agents’ which need to be distinguished from the older chatbots they replaced.

 This is what we’re here to discuss today.
-We’ll first define AI chatbots in the context of customer service, provide an overview of their history, and how they’re different from the agents rapidly changing the contact center industry.
+We’ll first define AI chatbots in the context of customer support, provide an overview of their history, and how they’re different from the agents rapidly changing the contact center industry.

 What is an AI Chatbot for Customer Service?

-Chatbots vary widely in complexity.
-First, there were the simple rule-based systems of yesteryear that attempted to understand the intent of a query and match it to an appropriate, pre-defined response.
 Over time, advances in machine learning, natural language processing, and data storage led to the billion-parameter large language models we use now, which can respond flexibly and dynamically under a range of circumstances, even to questions that are ambiguous or contradictory.

 These are incredibly different offerings, but we won’t do more than point that out for now, as this will be our focus for most of the rest of the piece.

-Though there are critical aspects of human interactions that are still not outsourceable to algorithms, customers have gradually become more willing to talk directly to AI chatbots to resolve their customer service issues.
 Surveys have shown that almost everyone has heard of chatbots and understands in general terms what they are.
 And nearly three-quarters of respondents prefer chatbots over humans to quickly get simple questions answered.
 When asked whether they were satisfied with their last interaction with a chatbot, 69% said ‘yes,’ and a little over half cited long wait times as one of their chief frustrations.

-How AI Chatbots Have Evolved
+How AI Chatbots Have Evolved to Improve Customer Support

 As promised, let’s now discuss some of the ways in which the customer service AI chatbot has changed over time.